The space environment is so inconvenient for human beings. There is so much that one has to bring along to keep them alive.

 Since multiple gravities of acceleration stress the internal organs much like water pressure, fluid breathing could provide acceleration protection as well.

-Foreseeably science fiction has several choice examples of acceleration protection constructed out of pure handwavium.
+Foreseeably science fiction has several choice examples of acceleration protection constructed out of pure handwavium, mostly described as some kind of magic force field.
 They are amusing but I wouldn't take any of them seriously.

 Common scifi names include acceleration compensator, deceleration compensator, inertial compensator, deceleration equalizer, and drive compensator.
 Sometimes scifi misuses the term "inertial damper" which has a very different and very mundane meaning, the proper term is Inertial Negation.

-With the exception of Charles Sheffield's "Balanced Drive."
-It is more unobtanium, we can't build the blasted thing but it does not break any of the laws of physics (it is really really hard to make a disk one hundred meters in diameter and one meter thick with the mass of Mount Everest).
+These are handwavium, with the exception of Charles Sheffield's "Balanced Drive."
+It is more unobtainium, we can't build the blasted thing but it does not break any of the laws of physics (it is really really hard to make a disk one hundred meters in diameter and one meter thick with the mass of Mount Everest).
 It sure looks like a handwavium carrot-on-a-stick drive, but it isn't.

 Handwavium acceleration protection includes: